lauriegriffiths/lauriegriffiths.github.io/index.md

 * The Japan University of Economics - Suzuki Scholarship in Japanese

 ### Current Work
-* Part-time lecturer at Kyushu University
+* Community Manager at the Engineer Cafe
-* Part-time teacher at Fukuoka Communication Center
+* Freelance Developer

 ### Past Work
+* Software Engineer at Team Aibod, Fukuoka
 * Software Engineer at Welmo, Fukuoka
 * Software Engineer at Qurate, Fukuoka
 * Translator for AsianBeat, Fukuoka

-### Interests
+### Other Interests
-* Natural language processing and its uses in language education
+* Natural language processing
-* Audio interfaces as seen in virtual assistants such as Alexa
+* Audio interfaces
+* Running
+* Piano